 Due to the inability to effectively identify dance programs across the nation, dance is unable to be represented and assessed in national assessments such as the National Assessment of Educational Progress (NAEP

-), which has impacted NDEO's ability to provide up-to-date information on the current progress of dance education in the Unites States.
+), which has impacted NDEO's ability to provide up-to-date information on the current progress of dance education in the United States.

 Adoption of New Dance Standards by State

-The National Coalition for Core Arts Standards (NCCAS) has released a report entitled "The Status of Arts Standards Revisions in the United States since 2014."
-The report is the result of an analysis of states who have revised their standards since the publication of the National Core Arts Standards in June 2014.
-To read the report, click here.
+The National Coalition for Core Arts Standards (NCCAS) has released two reports entitled "The Status of Arts Standards Revisions in the United States since 2014" - one in January 2017 and the other in March 2018.
+The reports are the result of an analysis of states who have revised their standards since the publication of the National Core Arts Standards in June 2014.